 Established in 1948, Toronto Metropolitan University has a history rooted in innovative, career-driven education with the goal of addressing contemporary societal needs.
 Originally named Ryerson University after Ontario’s first Superintendent of Education and leading public school advocate Egerton Ryerson, TMU is designed to combine technical education with academic theory.

 We believe that education and experience go hand-in-hand.
 What our students learn in the classroom is enhanced by real-world knowledge through internships and co-ops, or amplified through zone learning, specialized minors and graduate programs.

-As Canada's comprehensive innovation university, Toronto Metropolitan University engages in scholarly, research and creative (SRC) activities that address real-world challenges to drive economic growth and improve quality of life for Canadians.
+As Canada's comprehensive innovation university, TMU engages in scholarly, research and creative activities that address real-world challenges to drive economic growth and improve quality of life.

-The International Student Advisors are Regulated International Student Immigration Advisors (RISIAs) or Regulated Canadian Immigration Consultants (RCICs) who can help through group immigration advising, drop-in hours and one-on-one appointments.
+Our International Student Support (ISS) team will support you throughout your entire academic career at TMU.
+Our International Student Advisors are Regulated International Student Immigration Advisors (RISIAs) or Regulated Canadian Immigration Consultants (RCICs) who can help you through group immigration advising, drop-in hours and one-on-one appointments.

 Go to your profile page to get personalised recommendations!